- What’s in a name? That which we call a rose, by any other name would smell as sweet!

 What cautions should be observed?

 In my case, I pray hard too!
 Because I have not been assigned these roles by a wisened church eldership.
 I have come to understand that I am called to these things by God, and that my calling is being affirmed to me by God’s precious ones.
-I am forced to pray, “Here am I, so help me God”.
+I am forced to pray, “Here I stand.
+I can do no other, so help me God”.

 When someone calls me “pastor”, they are placing some aspect of their eternal life in my unworthy hands.
 This is something that requires constant prayer on my part.
 Similarly for any other role ascribed to me, it is a call to a supernatural function, of which I am patently incapable.
 In fact, to whatever extent people find these things in me, they are observing only Christ because I declare with the Apostle that: